sailfishos-oneplus5/important/DEBUGGING.md

 ## Can't get past setup / lockscreen<a href="cant-get-past-setup-lockscreen"></a>

-In my experience this usually happens when you **DON'T** flash the LineageOS 15.1 zip before SFOS zip (after already having tested it & wiped everything but `/system`).
+In my experience this usually happens when you **DON'T** flash the LineageOS 15.1 zip before SFOS zip (e.g. after testing everything & wiping all but `/system`).
 Please make sure you followed the [flashing guide](FLASHING.md) fully!

 ## Getting telnet
 You can think of `telnet` as a replacement for the [ADB](https://developer.android.com/studio/command-line/adb) shell.
 On the host a telnet session can be started by typing: